51st-Vfw/MissionEditing-Index/documentation/me_sops.md

 - Add tasking or sequencing in the mission that relies on the faster group being ready sooner.
 For example, the mission might task faster groups with early destruction of enemy defenses to enable slower groups to perform their tasking.
+- Break a larger mission into smaller focused missions where tasking chains can be broken.
+  For example, break a SEAD+Strike mission into separate SEAD and Strike missions where the outcome of the SEAD mission impacts the environment in which the Strike mission takes place.

 This list is not exhaustive.